 Having a newly opened account can also cause a drop in your credit score, because it lowers your average credit age.
 Over time, your credit score can rebound as the account gets older, as long as you handle your other credit obligations responsibly.

-Check your credit report to verify the payment plan is reported accurately.
+Check your credit report to verify that the payment plan is reported accurately.
 You can order a free credit report each year through AnnualCreditReport.com.
 You can also use a free service such as Credit Karma or Credit Sesame to watch how your installment plan is being reported.
 You can dispute errors with the credit bureaus or directly with the financing company by sending a letter.

 Otherwise, if the loan isn’t reported to the credit bureaus, your monthly payments will have no bearing—good or bad—on your credit score.
 Defaulting on the loan, however, can hurt your credit score if the lender ultimately sends the account to a third-party debt collector for payment.

 Always Borrow Responsibly

 It may not feel like you're taking out a loan, but "buy now, pay later" financing creates a new debt obligation.
 Some people may be tempted to overuse it, especially if the payments aren’t reported to the credit bureaus.
-You may feel like you can borrow repeatedly without affecting your credit score.
+You may feel that you can borrow repeatedly without affecting your credit score.

 Before you take on any new financial obligation, it’s important to consider your ability to pay, regardless of the impact on your credit.
 You should also compare the total cost of financing to the cost of paying in full.
-Often, the installment payments include a certain amount of interest that means you’ll pay more for your purchase over time than if you paid in cash upfront.
+Often, the installment payments include a certain amount of interest, which means that you’ll pay more for your purchase over time than if you were to pay in cash upfront.